zestsoftware/jquery.pyproxy/README.txt

 Here's how you do this with jquery.pyproxy.

 First, you need to add the pyproxy javascript plugin to your page:
-  <script type="text/javascript" src="/pyproxy.js"></script>

 Then, you create a view that will manage the information sent by the user (here with django, but the principle is the same with Plone)

-from jquery.pyproxy.django import JQueryProxy, jquery
+from jquery.pyproxy.jq_django import JQueryProxy, jquery

 # The @jquery decorator handles the transformation of your results
 # into JSON so we can decode it on client side.